lightingLion/Amberol-Glass-Lyrics/README.md

 You should contact the coordinator of [the localization team for your language](https://l10n.gnome.org/teams/) if you have questions.

-For more information, please see the [GNOME Translation Project wiki](https://wiki.gnome.org/TranslationProject).
+For more information, please see the [GNOME Translation Project Welcome page](https://welcome.gnome.org/team/translation/).

 Code of conduct
 ---------------